 Question: What is a Pre-Inheritance Trust?

-- It is an irrevocable trust whereby you give assets away to a beneficiary before you pass on.
+- A Pre-Inheritance Trust (PIT) is an irrevocable trust whereby you give assets away to a beneficiary before you pass on.

 Question: Are the assets still mine?

 - No, they are not.
 You remove the assets from your estate and place it in the trust.

 - The assets are no longer yours.

 Question: Who pays taxes on the trust assets?

 - Normally, the trust is set up as a grantor trust for tax purposes so that you still pay taxes on any income from the trust.
 It does not have to be set up this way, but this is the norm.